-FDA Marketing Clearances: Date Received: Laser-based products: - treatment of vascular lesions June 1999 - hair removal March 2000 - permanent hair reduction January 2001 - treatment of benign pigmented lesions and pseudofolliculitis barbae, commonly referred to as razor bumps, and for the reduction of red pigmentation in scars June 2002 - treatment of wrinkles October 2002 - treatment of Onychomycosis for the clearance of nails April 2011 Pulsed-light technologies: - treatment of pigmented lesions March 2003 - hair removal and vascular treatments.
-March 2005 Infrared Titan technology for deep dermal heating for the temporary relief of minor muscle and joint pain and for the temporary increase in local circulation where applied February 2004 Solera tabletop console: - for use with the Titan hand piece October 2004 - for use with our pulsed-light hand pieces January 2005 Pearl product for the treatment of wrinkles March 2007 Pearl Fractional product for skin resurfacing and coagulation August 2008
+FDA Marketing Clearances: Date Received: Laser-based products: - treatment of vascular lesions.
+June 1999 - hair removal March 2000 - permanent hair reduction January 2001 - treatment of benign pigmented lesions and pseudofolliculitis barbae, commonly referred to I 2002 as razor bumps, and for the reduction of red pigmentation in scars June 2002 - treatment of wrinkles October 2002 - treatment of Onychomycosis for the clearance of nails Pulsed-light technologies: - treatment of pigmented lesions.
+March 2003 - hair removal and vascular treatments March 2005 Infrared Titan technology for deep dermal heating for the temporary relief of minor muscle and joint pain and for the temporary increase in local circulation where applied February 2004 Solera tabletop console: - for use with the Titan hand piece October 2004 - for use with our pulsed-light hand pieces January 2005 - for use with our pursed-right hand pieces January 2005 Pearl product for the treatment of wrinkles March 2007 Pearl Fractional product for skin resurfacing and coagulation August 2008 4Cardad truSculpt - for deep heating for the temporary relief of minor muscle and joint pain; and temporary improvement in the appearance of cellulite; both with a 25cm2 hand piece April 2008 improvement in the appearance of centurite, both with a 25cm2 hand piece April 2008 GenesisPlus - for clearance of nails that are infected with onychomycosis April 2011 - truSculpt - for deep heating for the temporary relief of minor muscle and joint pain; and temporary improvement in the appearance of cellulite; both with a 40cm2 hand piece January 2012

-Pre-Market Approval (PMA) Pathway
+Pre-Market Approval ("PMA") Pathway